Emma, Lady Hamilton: Final years

-In early 1813 she petitioned the Prince of Wales, the government and friends, but all of her requests failed and she was obliged to auction off many of her possessions, including many Nelson relics, at low prices.
-However she continued to borrow money to keep up appearances.
+In early 1813, she petitioned the prince of Wales, the government and friends, but all of her requests failed, and she was obliged to have an auction of many of her possessions, including many Nelson relics, at low prices.
+However she continued to borrow money to maintain appearances.
 Public opinion turned against her after the Letters of Lord Nelson to Lady Hamilton were published in April 1814.

 Emma was anxious to leave the country, but owing to the risk of arrest if she travelled on a normal ferry, she and Horatia hid from her creditors for a week before boarding a private vessel bound for Calais on 1 July 1814, with £50 in her purse.
-Initially taking apartments at the expensive Dessein's Hotel, she initially kept up a social life and fine dining by relying on creditors.
+Initially taking apartments at the expensive Dessein's Hotel, she initially maintained a social life and fine dining by relying on creditors.
 Her old housekeeper, Dame Francis, came to run the household and hired other servants.
-But soon she was deeply in debt and suffering from longstanding health problems, including stomach pains, nausea and diarrhoea.
+However soon she was deeply in debt and suffered from longstanding health problems, including stomach pains, nausea and diarrhoea.
 She turned to the Roman Catholic church and joined the St Pierre congregation.

 Death

-In November they moved into a cheap flat at 27 Rue Française; Emma started drinking heavily and taking laudanum.
+In November, they moved into a cheap flat at 27 Rue Française; Emma started drinking heavily and taking laudanum.
 She died on 15 January 1815, aged 49.
 Emma was buried in Calais on 21 January in public ground outside the town, with her friend Joshua Smith paying for a modest funeral at the local Catholic church.
 Her grave was subsequently lost due to wartime destruction, but in 1994 a dedicated group unveiled the memorial which stands today in the Parc Richelieu in her honour.

+Lady Hamilton's death incentivized her creditors to submit an application to Robert Fulke Greville, the trustee of her annuity and the person she sought for financial assistance.
+To enable the creditor to collect his reward, Greville got a copy of the death certificate from the Calais Mairie.
+Colonel "Wellbred" as he was called finally closed all his former aunt in law's debts.

 Henry Cadogan cared for the 14-year-old Horatia in the aftermath of Emma's death and paid for her travel to Dover.
-The Matchams took her in to care for their younger children until she was sent off to live with the Boltons two years later, Susanna having died in 1813.
-Horatia subsequently married the Rev. Philip Ward, had ten children (the first of whom was named Horatio Nelson) and lived until 1881.
+The Matchams took her in to care for their younger children until she was sent to live with the Boltons two years later, Susanna having died in 1813.
+Horatia subsequently married the Rev. Philip Ward, had 10 children (the first of whom was named Horatio Nelson), and lived until 1881.
 Horatia never publicly acknowledged that she was the daughter of Emma Hamilton.

-Jason M. Kelly sums her up as follows: "In a world of aristocratic privilege and powerful men, her common birth and gender ultimately circumscribed her options".
+Jason M. Kelly summarized her: "In a world of aristocratic privilege and powerful men, her common birth and gender ultimately circumscribed her options".